kuzzleio/sdk-csharp/doc/2/controllers/document/m-get/index.md

 | `_version` | <pre>int</pre> | Version of the document in the persistent data storage |
 | `_source`  | <pre>JObject</pre> | Document content                                       |

-The `errors` array contain the IDs of not found documents.
+The `errors` array contains the document IDs which couldn't be retrieved.

 ## Exceptions